 Endless winery options and easygoing waterside vibes have long made Kelowna a go-to British Columbian getaway.

 Indeed, many eateries in town boast homegrown and house-crafted dining options.
 Locals love brunch at the Bohemian Café, where freshly baked bread, homemade strawberry jam, and back bacon cured in-house star.
-For lighter fare, house-made charcuterie awaits at the Salted Brick, and refined comfort food—think chicken sausages made with Sterling Springs poultry from nearby Falkland, or rich duck breast from the Fraser Valley’s Yarrow Meadows—is on the menu for dinner.
+For lighter fare, house-made charcuterie awaits at the Salted Brick, and refined comfort food—think chicken sausages made with Sterling Springs poultry from nearby Falkland, or rich duck breast from the Fraser Valley’s Yarrow Meadows—is on the menu for dinner at Waterfront Wines.
 Outside of the downtown core, head south into the valley for wine-paired seasonal meals at Cedar Creek Estate Winery’s Vineyard Terrace, maybe even booking for a tasting at the winery, which celebrates its 30th anniversary this year.